symfony/symfony-docs/rate_limiter.rst

     $factory = $limiterBuilder->slidingWindow('api', 100, new \DateInterval('PT1H'));

 The ``$id`` argument is the namespace under which the limiter state is stored.
-Two limiters built with the same ID (and the same storage) share their state, which is also how you deliberately share state with a limiter configured under ``framework.rate_limiter``.
+Two limiters built with the same ID (and the same storage) share their state.
+This also lets a limiter created by the builder share its state with a limiter configured under ``framework.rate_limiter``: give both the same ID.

 Combine several factories to enforce multiple limits at once::